 Visiting Brisbane's Lone Pine Koala Sanctuary

-When you think of Australia, what do you think of?
-I can bet that one of the first things that will pop into your mind is the Aussie wildlife.
-Koalas, kangaroos, emus....
-Australia has an abundance of unique native animals.
+When you think of Australia, what comes to mind?
+I can bet that one of the first things that will pop into your head is Aussie wildlife like koalas, kangaroos, emus....
+Australia really has an abundance of unique native animals.
 That's why Emmett and I were super excited to have a chance to get close and personal with some of the most iconic creatures from Down Under.
 Just a few days after landing in Brisbane, the state capital of Queensland, we made a visit to Lone Pine Koala Sanctuary just outside the city.

 Lone Pine Koala Sanctuary is the first and oldest koala sanctuary in all of Australia.
 Established in 1927, Lone Pine's mission has always been to rehabilitate injured, ill, or orphaned koalas.
 (A very admirable cause indeed.)
 Not only do they rehabilitate these furry icons, but they also focus on educating the public - locals and tourists alike - about native Australian animal habits & facts.
 And koalas aren't the only animal you'll find at this large sanctuary - you can see and learn about dozens of other native Aussie animals there.